 - Double the recipe!
 If you’re hosting more than 6 people, I highly suggest making a double batch of this sangria.
-Chances are, you won’t be able to fit it into one pitcher (because it would have to be a huge pitcher), so make two and store ‘em in the fridge.
+You won’t be able to fit it into one pitcher (unless you have a huge pitcher), so make two and store in the fridge.

-- Make the cinnamon simple syrup in advance.
-Since this keeps in the fridge for a few weeks, you could make and steep the simple syrup any given day that you have the time before your get-together.
+- Make the cinnamon simple syrup early.
+Since it keeps for a few weeks, you could make and steep the simple syrup any given day that you have the time before your get-together.

 - Serve ‘em with the fruit!
 One of my friends ate the fruit out of her glass as we were all hanging out during Friendsgiving.
 Offer guests a spoon to scoop fruit out for themselves into their glass, if they so choose.